-Section Change Version and date Issue Qualification overview Section 6.1.1: Centre and teacher/ assessor responsibilities Updated to clarify information relating to NEA resubmissions.
-Version 2 (May 2022) Section 6.2: Requirements and guidance for delivering and marking the OCR-set assignments Section 6.3: Feedback Section 6.4.4: Reattempting work before submitting marks to OCR Section 6.5: Moderating NEA units Updated information on how to submit moderated units.
+Section Change Version and date issued Qualification overview Updated to clarify information relating to NEA Version 2 (May 2022) Section 6.1.1: Centre and teacher/assessor responsibilities resubmissions.
+Section 6.2: Requirements and guidance for delivering and marking the OCR-set assignments Section 6.3: Feedback Section 6.4.4: Reattempting work before submitting marks to OCR Section 6.5: Moderating NEA units Updated information on how to submit moderated units.
 Section 6.6: Resubmitting moderated work to OCR to improve the grade New sections added to clarify information relating to NEA resubmissions.
 Section 6.7: Recording feedback and decisions Section 7: Administration Updated information to clarify administrative arrangements.
 Appendix A: Guidance for the production of electronic evidence Updated information related to 'Submit for Assessment'.
 All Weblinks updated.
 Section 2.1: Qualification overview Updated to clarify information relating to Availability and Assessment method/model.
 Version 3 (August 2023) Section 3.2: Language Updated to clarify this qualification is available in English only and all candidate work must be in English.
 Section 3.3: Availability New section added to clarify qualification is not available in Wales or Northern Ireland.
 Section 6.1.1 Centre and teacher/assessor responsibilities Updated to clarify information relating to the availability of sample assessment material for practice purposes.
-Section 6.1.1 Centre and teacher/ assessor responsibilities Updated to include information relating to Al Use in Assessments.
+Section 6.1.1 Centre and teacher/assessor responsibilities Updated to include information relating to Al Use in Assessments.
 Section 6.2 Requirements and guidance for delivering and marking the OCR set assignments.
-Section 6.2.1 Ways to authenticate work Section 6.2.2 Plagiarism
+Section 6.2.1 Ways to authenticate work Section 6.2.2 Plagiarism Section 6.2 Requirements and guidance for delivering and marking the OCR set assignments Updated to clarify information relating to availability of live assignments and making entries.